Orientation through knowledge: the automatica Forum

 How automotive OEMs and mechanical engineering companies approach digital transformation, program excerpt:

-- Dr. Markus Grüneisl, Head of Production System and Digitalization, BMW Group: “Opportunities of digitalizing the BWM Group’s production system”
+- Keynote: Dr. Markus Grüneisl, Head of Production System and Digitalization, BMW Group: “Digitalization and smart data analytics in the BWM Group’s production system”

 - Dr. Holger Heyn, Head of Future Production Technology, Volkswagen Group: “Production of the future at the Volkswagen Group: digital, networked, and sustainable”